Creamy Homemade Macaroni & Cheese

 - Once the cheese sauce looks creamy (no chunks of cheese are remaining), add the flour/milk slurry to it.
 Stir.
 Keep it on low heat for another 3 – 5 minutes then remove from heat and set aside.
 (Again, keep the heat low and watch it.
 You don't want the cheese sauce to curdle.)

 - Salt & pepper the cheese sauce.
 Taste and add more if that's your preference.

-- Voila!
+- Pour your cheese sauce over the cooked macaroni and stir.
+Voila!
 You have officially mastered a perfect macaroni & cheese.